2023 Best Human Services Associate Degree Schools in the Middle Atlantic Region

 Top 10 Best Human Services Associate Degree Schools

-The excellent associate degree programs at Delaware Technical Community College - Terry helped the school earn the #2 place on this year’s ranking of the best human services schools in the Middle Atlantic Region .
-Located in the city of Dover, Delaware Tech is a public school with a fairly large student population.
+A rank of #2 on this year’s list means Delaware Technical Community College - Terry is a great place for human services students working on their associate degree.
+Located in the small city of Dover, Delaware Tech is a public college with a fairly large student population.

 After completing their Associate Degree, human services graduates from Delaware Tech carry an average student debtload of $12,840.